A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL under Various Scenarios

-\paragraph{Video-related SRL.} Similar to VSRL, \citet{DBLP:conf/cvpr/SadhuGYNK21} extended the task to the scenario of video modality, namely VidSRL, and presented the benchmark VidStu.
-Different from the static scenes in image modeling, video understanding is concerned with understanding both the spatial semantics and the temporal changes. \citet{DBLP:conf/nips/KhanJT22} grounded the visual objects and entities across verb-role pairs for VidSRL. \citet{DBLP:conf/aaai/YangLZ0JC23} proposed tracking the object-level visual arguments so as to model the changes of states. \citet{DBLP:conf/mm/Zhao00LZWZC23} used a graph-based framework to model event-level semantic structures in both spatio and temporal dimensions.
+Similar to VSRL, \citet{DBLP:conf/cvpr/SadhuGYNK21} extended the task to the scenario of video modality, namely VidSRL, and presented the benchmark VidSitu.
+Different from the static scenes in image modeling, video understanding is concerned with understanding both the spatial semantics and the temporal changes.
+This temporal dimension introduces a challenge unique to video SRL: a semantic role filler identified in one frame must be tracked consistently across subsequent frames, even under motion blur, occlusion, or scene transitions, none of which arise in textual or image-based SRL.
+The modality gap in video SRL is therefore two-dimensional, requiring alignment between linguistic role categories and both the spatial appearance and the temporal trajectory of visual entities, and current models based on frame-level feature aggregation or object tracking do not fully resolve the identity consistency problem when a role filler undergoes significant appearance change across a clip.
+The annotation cost of video SRL is substantially higher than that of image SRL, as each role filler must be localized both spatially and temporally across multiple frames, and the resulting datasets remain small relative to the complexity of the task.
+The evaluation of VidSRL therefore requires metrics that assess not only role label accuracy but also temporal coherence of argument tracking, making direct comparison with textual SRL F$_1$ scores inappropriate. \citet{DBLP:conf/nips/KhanJT22} grounded the visual objects and entities across verb-role pairs for VidSRL. \citet{DBLP:conf/aaai/YangLZ0JC23} proposed tracking the object-level visual arguments so as to model the changes of states. \citet{DBLP:conf/mm/Zhao00LZWZC23} used a graph-based framework to model event-level semantic structures in both spatio and temporal dimensions.

-\paragraph{Speech-related SRL.}
+\subsubsection{Speech-related SRL}